fonkgoku/base34-posts/posts/from-hodl-to-algo-trading.md

 <!-- more -->

 Like most people in Europe, I never really got in touch with financial instruments for most of my life.
-On average, I feel like in North America, it's more commonplace to use stocks and bonds as a store of value, not here.
+On average, I feel like in North America, it's more commonplace to use stocks and bonds as a store of value, but not here where I grew up.
 People tend to rely on Government for their financial needs and security and naively accept the notion that it will always be there to provide.
-You never learn about it in school, and if nobody in your close proximity tends to be active in the markets and explains it to you, the tools of the financial world keep their enigmatic character.
+You never learn about markets and finance in school, and if nobody in your close proximity tends to be active in the field and explains it to you, the tools of the financial world keep their enigmatic character.

 2014 was the year I first heard about Ethereum.
 I've seen people using Bitcoin before and understood that it was some sort of anonymous payment method, Ethereum was different apparently.
-This acquaintance of mine was raving about how it was going to change the way we build web apps and that you can make lots of money with this potentially.
+This acquaintance of mine was raving about how it was going to change the way we build web apps and that you could make lots of money with this eventually.

 I didn't think much of it, it was only in 2016 when the price of Ether started to rise, that I looked closer into it.
 I read some blog posts and watched a few videos of Vitalik Buterin explaining his invention.
 I was intrigued and decided to buy some.
-Not to build web apps anyway, just as a form of investment.
+Not to build web apps anyway, just as a form of passive investment.
 Luckily, Coinbase was already around and the process was quite easy.
 I put some of my savings into it (no more than I could afford to lose) when the price was at around 11 USD.
 Like most first timers dabbling in markets, I was constantly checking the price until I decided to just walk away and consider it done.

 In spring of 2017 the price of Ethereum, as well as most crypto currencies started to appreciate, suddenly my investment increased 7-fold.
 I was captivated.
 I realized the power of market knowledge as a tool to generate wealth.